rachelwang/SMC4WM/README.md

 Usage
 =====

-The command line is as follows:
+the command line is as follows:

-        SMC_wm -testfile <testfile> -modelfile <modelfile> -propfile <propertyfile> -interfile <interventionfile> -getstruct <getstruct>
+  ./SMC_wm -testfile <testfile> -modelfile <modelfile> -propfile <propertyfile> -interfile <interventionfile> -initfile <initialfile>

 where:

-    "      <testfile> is a text file containing a sequence of test specifications, give the path to it;"
+    <testfile> is a text file containing a sequence of test specifications, give the path to it;

-    "      <modelfile> is the file name and path of the WM model under analysis;"
+    <modelfile> is the file name and path of the WM model under analysis;

-    "      <propertyfile> is the file name and path of properties to be checked."
+    <propertyfile> is the file name and path of properties to be checked;

-    "      <interventionfile> is the file name and path of Intervention to be implemented.
-This parameter is optional！"
+    <interventionfile> is the file name and path of Intervention to be implemented.
+This parameter is optional;

-    "      <getstruct> whether to use tetrat to get the structure of DBN. 'true' or 'false.
-This parameter is optional"
+    <initialfile> is the file name and path of the initial value of variables in simulation.
+This parameter is optional;

 Available test specifications: